sharetribe/flex-docs/src/docs/introduction/introducing-template/index.md

 ---

-The Sharetribe Web Template is a customizable marketplace web application built on top of the Flex APIs.
+The Sharetribe Web Template is a customizable marketplace web application built on top of the Sharetribe APIs.
 It is a great starting point for building any type of marketplace, whether it is about rentals, services, products, or something else.
 You can configure the Template without coding, then host the code to launch and add custom features.